Focus on you

 Visit Breadquarters for additional details.

-Associates can use up to eight weeks (must be in five-day increments) during the first 12 months of the baby’s life, or in the case of an adoption for the first 12 months with you.
+Associates can use up to 10 weeks (must be in five-day increments) during the first 12 months of the baby’s life, or in the case of an adoption for the first 12 months with you.

 Benefits may end at retirement age or after 24 months for mental and nervous conditions.
 These benefits are subject to offsets, such as Social Security and Workers’ Compensation.